 Procurement Services works with an online ordering system for stationery proofing and orders.
 Buffalo State orders in bulk to take advantage of cost discounts.

-Requests for nonstandard or custom stationery orders should be sent to the College Relations Office, firstname.lastname@example.org, (716) 878-4201.
+Requests for nonstandard or custom stationery orders should be sent to the Marketing and Communications Office, firstname.lastname@example.org, (716) 878-4201.

 A design has been established for academic letterhead bearing a school crest mark signature (e.g., School of Arts and Humanities) and academic departments’ names and addresses.
 All academic departments follow this format.
 See example above.